-In one bowl, mix the ¼ C corn starch, 1 tsp onion powder, 1 tsp garlic powder and ¼ C coconut flour.
+In one bowl, mix the corn starch, onion powder, garlic powder and coconut flour.
 Coconut flour is optional, and you could use more starch in its place.
 However, to maximize the coconut flavor in this recipe, coconut flour is a great choice.

-In your second bowl, pour in the remaining ½ can (200 mL) coconut milk leftover from the marinade.
-Dilute this with ¼ C water to get the right texture for breading.
+In your second bowl, pour in the canned coconut milk leftover from your marinade.
+Dilute this with water to get the right texture for breading.
 If the coconut milk isn’t watered down, the breading becomes too thick and won’t cook properly.

-In the final bowl, add 1¼ C shredded coconut.
+In the final bowl, add 1 ¼ cups of shredded coconut.
 Select an unsweetened medium-sized shred or desiccated coconut.

 When ready to bread your tofu, remove a piece from the marinade and allow excess liquid to drip off.
 If desired, remove nori that may be stuck to the tofu (although it tastes great left on too).